Martel, Lot: History

 The town's name means "hammer", and three of these are to be seen on the town's coat of arms.
 Charles Martel, who earned the nickname "hammer" after his victory in the Battle of Tours in 732, is said to have founded the town.
 It is more likely to have been established as an urban centre by Rodulphe, first Viscount of Turenne, without a castle or abbey.
-Henry the Young King died here in 1183.
+Henry the Young King died there in 1183.
 He had sought refuge there after revolting against his father, Henry II of England, and ransacking local monasteries including Rocamadour.
 He died after confessing his sins, on a bed of hot ashes and a heavy crucifix on his chest.

-In 1219, the town received its charter and was a fiefdom of the Viscounts of Turenne.
+In 1219, the town received its charter from Raymond IV as a fiefdom of the Viscounts of Turenne.
 It was exempt from paying taxes to the king of France and issued its own coin.
-By 1250 it was run by consuls controlled by the Turennes and in turn paid homage to the Kings of France.
+In 1247 Raymond VI, Viscount of Turenne, granted the town the right to appoint four consuls, elected by the towns's people for a period of three years.

 With the outbreak of the Hundred Years' War, and the region's status, as either French or English territory having not been clearly established by the Treaty of Paris (1259) and the Treaty of Amiens (1279), the town had to protect itself during the former and was besieged and held out against the English in 1356.
 It came under English control via the Treaty of Brétigny of 1360 and returned to the French side on 27 August 1374 when it was retaken by Bertrand du Guesclin.

 During the French Wars of Religion, the town remained Catholic despite the Viscount being protestant, but the town and church were sacked in 1562 by the protestants.

 On 8 May 1738, the Viscount of Turenne, needing money to pay off debts, sold the viscountcy to Louis XV, and Martel and its inhabitants now had to pay their taxes to the king and lost all other privileges it had been given by the viscountcy.